yellowbean/clojucture/README.md

 * Json as input/output, language independent ,flexible
 * Provides low level functions to build up country specific deal dentures
 * High performance with multi-thread and interpolate with JVM world
-* Heavily using `core.match` to manage complexity of structured finance world
+* Heavily using `core.match` and `com.rpl.specter` to manage complexity of structured finance world
 * Shipped with a REST server for centerilized operation
 * Visualized waterfall presentation with [graphviz](https://www.graphviz.org/)
 ### Building blocks for structure finance world